Equal Citizens: Equal Votes

 Equal Votes was a legal challenge to the constitutionality of a state's ability to allocate their electoral votes in a winner-take-all basis.
 Lessig argued that based on the "one person, one vote" principle already articulated by the Supreme Court in Bush v.
 Gore, the winner-take-all system is unconstitutional—it is a violation of the Equal Protection Clause that ensures all votes must be treated equally under the law.
 By allocating their Electoral College votes according to winner-take-all, Equal Citizens believes states effectively discard the votes of United States citizens in the vote for president.

 The Equal Votes litigation team is led by Bush v.
 Gore lawyer David Boies and includes attorneys from distinguished law firms across the country such as Alston & Bird and Steptoe & Johnson.
 The litigation strategy advisory team includes former White House chief ethics lawyer Richard Painter, and legal scholars Samuel Issacharoff and Guy-Uriel Charles.

 In September 2017, Equal Citizens launched a 30-day crowdfunding campaign to raise $250,000 to fund the beginning stages of the Equal Votes project, and succeeded in meeting the funding goal before the deadline.
 During the campaign, the law firm of Boies, Schiller & Flexner volunteered to lead the litigation pro bono.

 On February 21, 2018, under the leadership of Boies Schiller Flexner LLP, the litigation team filed four lawsuits in four states—California, Texas, Massachusetts, and South Carolina—on behalf of a diverse group of Democrats and Republicans whose votes for president do not matter in the general election under the winner-take-all system.
-All four cases raised constitutional claims grounded in the 14th and 1st Amendments.
+All four cases raised constitutional claims grounded in the Fourteenth and First Amendments.
 In addition, the suits in Texas and South Carolina claimed the present system violates the Voting Rights Act by disenfranchising minority voters.
-Lessig said that he hoped one of the four cases will get to the Supreme Court "before too far into the 2020 presidential cycle".
+Lessig said that he hoped one of the four cases would get to the Supreme Court "before too far into the 2020 presidential cycle".

 The Supreme Court denied certiorari on the Equal Vote cases in 2021.